uihilab/HydroLang-Models/models/README.md

 # HydroLang-Models
 This space is dedicated for users with an interest of using HydroLang to add workflows / scripts to retrieve / filter hydrological and supporting data here.
+Using pure client side development environments, we recommend using [VSCode Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) to serve the HTML file running HydroLang, but any other developing environment or external server than can run the HTML file can be used.

-In both situations, the HTML file containing the aforementioned script at the top must also contain the script necessary to execute the JavaScript commands:
+The HydroLang library must be included in the top of any HTML files using the framework, or in any additional JavaScript files using the functions within:

 ```html
 <script